dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Regression-SalesForecast/README.md

 2. How to predict the next month of Sales Forecasts by using the trained ML model
    - Implemented as a single, monolithic [web app](src\eShopDashboard) using [ASP.NET Core Razor](https://docs.microsoft.com/aspnet/core/tutorials/razor-pages/).

 The app is also using a SQL Server database for regular product catalog and orders info, as many typical web apps using SQL Server.
 In this case, since it is an example, it is, by default, using a localdb SQL database so there's no need to setup a real SQL Server.
-The localdb database will be created, along with with sample populated data, the first time you run the web app.
+The localdb database will be created, along with sample populated data, the first time you run the web app.

 If you want to use a real SQL Server or Azure SQL Database, you just need to change the connection string in the app.